RECOFTC's latest blogs

 RECOFTC’s Ahmad Dhiaulhaq was recently asked to be a guest blogger for “The Broker”, which is “an independent platform and online magazine on globalisation and development, bringing together cutting-edge knowledge and expert opinions from researchers, policymakers and practitioners”.

 Written by Regan Suzuki, Senior Program Officer, "As long as there are local communities living in forested landscapes and as long as proponents of community forestry are willing to be responsive, dynamic and adaptable, there is a real and legitimate rationale for the promotion and up-scaling of community forestry – and many would consider, moral imperative."

 RECOFTC is launching its new report Forests and water: A synthesis of the contemporary science and its relevance for community forestry in the Asia–Pacific region.
 The report aims to shed light on the relationships between forests and water in both temperate and tropical regions.
 However, it finds that there is a “popular narrative” that often runs counter to the consensus views of the forest hydrology scientific community.

 RECOFTC's for people and forests blog features updates about climate change, REDD+, indigenous rights, governance, livelihoods and benefits, and other issues affecting the 450 million people living in and around forests in Asia and the Pacific.

-If you would like to contribute as a guest blogger, please contact RECOFTC's Assistant Communications Officer, Sophie Westover, at firstname.lastname@example.org.
+If you would like to contribute as a guest blogger, please contact RECOFTC's Assistant Communications Officer, Kerry Woodward, at firstname.lastname@example.org.
 While RECOFTC welcomes your contributions it reserves the right not to publish or edit them in conformity with its editorial policies.